 Various tools allow brands to gain insight into how their advertising spend stacks up against an aggregate set of peers in their product category.
-This can be helpful information to learn so that marketers are aware of whether they’re over- or under-indexing on sales, branded search, and other metrics.
+This can be helpful information to learn so that marketers are aware of whether they’re over- or under-indexing on sales, branded search and other metrics.

 How Amazon Ads helps brands with a full-funnel strategy

 At this point, you know that a full-funnel strategy can be a powerful framework for growing your business.
-Not only does a full-funnel strategy make sense in the context of today’s omni-channel journey, but advertisers who take a full-funnel approach see better results across the funnel, including up to three times more brand awareness, twice the amount of consideration, and two times more purchases.3
+Not only does a full-funnel strategy make sense in the context of today’s omnichannel journey, but advertisers who take a full-funnel approach see better results across the funnel, including up to three times more brand awareness, twice the amount of consideration and two times more purchases.3

 Amazon Ads is uniquely positioned solutions provider for brands taking a full-funnel marketing approach.
 We reach customers throughout their daily lives, with solutions that deliver unique reach and relevance.
-We give advertisers the depth and breadth of insights you need to continually refine and optimize your campaigns both on and off Amazon.
+We give advertisers the depth and breadth of insights you need to continually refine and optimise your campaigns both on and off Amazon.
 Connect with us to learn how Amazon Ads can help you develop a strategy to reach customers no matter where they are in the shopping journey.

 1 eMarketer, Oct 2020 – “Where do US consumers begin their product searches?”